 Estimates and assumptions have been made in the preparation of the financial statements that affect the amounts of certain assets, liabilities and contingent liabilities reported in the financial statements.
 Future events may affect the above-mentioned estimates and assumptions.
-The effect of a change in such estimates and assumptions is reported in the financial statements for the reporting year and each year in the future to which it refers.

-The major estimates and assumptions in the preparation of the financial statements have been made with respect to the following: impairment of assets (see Note 2.19), the method for establishing the fair value of the BIS shares (see Note 14.2), the exchange probability of those lats banknotes and coins that have not been yet exchanged for the euro banknotes and coins (see Note 2.20), the useful life of fixed assets and intangible assets (see Note 2.17)

-and 2.18), the repurchasing probability of collector coins (see Note 2.21), provisions for market risk and credit risk (see Notes 2.22 and 36), the breakdown of fair value determination (see Note 5), and the method of recognising a part of the initial valuation account balance in profit and loss statement (see Note 23).
+The effect of a change in such estimates and assumptions is reported in the financial statements for the reporting year and each year in the future to which it refers assets and intangible assets (see Notes 2.17 and 2.18), impairment of assets (see Note 2.19), the exchange probability of those lats banknotes and coins that have not been yet exchanged for the euro banknotes and coins (see Note 2.20), the repurchasing probability of collector coins (see Note 2.21), provisions for market risk and credit risk (see Notes 2.22 and 36), the breakdown of fair value determination (see Note 5), the method for establishing the fair value of the BIS shares (see Note 14.2), and the method of recognising a part of the initial valuation account balance in profit and loss statement (see Note 23).